Luna-Inference/luna-server/llm/server.md

 ## 5. Health Check (Performance Metrics)

+The `generation_status` field can be used by clients to detect whether the server is currently busy (`"generating"`) or idle.
+Clients should poll this endpoint before sending new generation requests to avoid the `503 server_busy` error.

 -   **Endpoint**: `/health`
 -   **Method**: `GET`
 -   **Description**: Returns server status **and last-run performance statistics** provided by the RKLLM runtime.